 Amtrak is cleaning trains more frequently and increasing the availability of sanitizers and disinfectant wipes for riders and employees.
 If you have your own disinfectant wipes, we recommend packing those as well, and clean your entire seat area, roomette or bedroom with them.
 Reminder to avoid touching your face, cover your mouth and nose if you cough or sneeze and wash your hands often for 20 seconds.
 If you can’t get to a sink easily, use hand sanitizer.

-If you are concerned about avoiding germs as much as possible, follow these guidelines to limit your exposure to other people:
+If you are concerned about avoiding germs, follow these guidelines to limit your exposure to other people:

 - If you are on a long-distance train with a sleeper car, book a roommette or bedroom so you can have personal space on the train with a door you can shut

 - If you are sitting in coach, avoiding choosing a seat where people may be walking past you frequently.
 Look for seats that are: